-Examples of up to date prices in Prague to help you to plan your daily food & drink budget whilst visiting Prague and Czech Republic.
+Examples of up to date prices in Prague to help you to plan your daily food & drink budget whilst visiting Prague and Czech Republic in 2024.

 Food & drink prices in Prague have always been reasonable or even cheap, until recently.